newville/wxmplot/_sources/plotpanel.txt

 A :class:`PlotFrame` is a wx.Frame -- a separate plot window -- that
-contains a :class:`PlotPanel` and is decorated with a status bar and menubar with menu items for saving, printing and configuring plots..
+contains a :class:`PlotPanel` and is decorated with a status bar and menubar with menu items for saving, printing and configuring plots.
+It inherits many of the methods of a :class:`PlotPanel`.

 .. class:: PlotFrame(parent[, size=(700, 450)[, title=None[, **kws]]])

    create a plot frame.

-The frame will have a *panel* member holding the underlying :class:`PlotPanel`.
+This frame will have a :data:`panel` member holding the underlying :class:`PlotPanel`, and have menus and statusbar for plot interaction.

+.. method:: plot(x, y, **kws)

+   Passed to panel.plot

+.. method:: oplot(x, y, **kws)

+   Passed to panel.oplot

+.. method:: scatterplot(x, y, **kws)

+   Passed to panel.scatterplot

+.. method:: clear(x, y, **kws)

+   Passed to panel.clear

+.. method:: update_line(x, y, **kws)

+   Passed to panel.update_line

+.. method:: reset_config(x, y, **kws)

+   Passed to panel.reset_config

 :class:`PlotApp`: a wx.App showing a :class:`PlotFrame`